G-Yes006/Vendify/README.md

-# SuperKart
+# Vendify

-SuperKart is an enterprise-level inventory and e-commerce application built using Node.js, TypeScript, PostgreSQL, and Prisma ORM.
+Vendify is an enterprise-level inventory and e-commerce application built using Node.js, TypeScript, PostgreSQL, and Prisma ORM.
 It includes various features such as user authentication, product management, cart functionality, and order processing.

 ## Project Structure